TAnas0/Apollo-Server-Boilerplate/README.md

 ## Contributing

 In order to keep the `graphql-shield` and `nuxt-frontend` branches in sync with the `master` branch, all modifications related to the backend must be implemented first in the `master` branch then merged into the branch in question.
 Only then can additional modifications of the backend, specific to that branch, be added.

+Please use the alias `npm run commit` for Commitizen friendly commits.

 ## Todos and roadmap